 Why Brands Matter

 There are quality windows made by a range of brands, but some brands like Marvin make better wooden windows and others like Simonton make top quality vinyl products.
-Knowing what the different brands specialize in will help you pick the window that best meets your needs.

 In most cases, quality brands offer a more durable and attractive product.
 Their products may be more expensive, but that’s because they rely on higher quality materials, superior construction practices and more specialized treatments to enhance performance and longevity.